bluccino/zephyr-pico/samples/05-pico/README.md

 * This sample output is from a nRF52840 dongle.
 After powering up, the dongle waits for a terminal connection while it flashes the (mono-color) status LED.
-* Once the terminal program establishes a connection the system time is reset to zero and the first line is logged by `pico.hello()`, showing project name, board identifier and Pico version.
+* Once the terminal program establishes a connection the system time is reset to zero and the first line is logged by `hello()`, showing project name, board identifier and Pico version.
 * Initially the blink sequence is LED @2,@3,@4,@2,@3,@4,@1 ..., which translate to the pattern red,green,blue, red,green,blue (R-G-B-R-G-B...) on